ZakariAllen/GrandlineBattlegrounds/README.md

 ### Knockback Types

 `ReplicatedStorage.Modules.Combat.KnockbackConfig` defines different
 knockback direction modes.
-A new mode called `HitboxTravelDirection` uses the velocity of the hitbox that triggered the attack.
-Currently only Power Punch is configured to use this mode.
+A mode called `HitboxTravelDirection` uses the velocity of the hitbox that triggered the attack.
+No moves currently use this mode.

 ## Development Setup